makersacademy/takeaway-challenge/README.md

 Struggles faced
 ===============
 - Dependancy injection.
-Getting my feature test to work
-- Doing things in a TDD way
+- Doing things in a TDD way, more specifically towards the Twilio api
 - Getting my build to pass Travis CI
 - Writing tests for the message class